St. Patrick Catholic Secondary School

 St. Patrick Catholic Secondary School (also referred to as SPCSS, St. Pats, St. Patrick, St. Patrick C.S.S. or Pats), formerly known as St. Patrick Catholic Elementary School is a Roman Catholic high school located in Toronto, Ontario, Canada as part of the Toronto Catholic District School Board.
 It is dedicated to Saint Patrick of Ireland and St. Marguerite Bourgeoys, the founder of the Congregation of Notre Dame.

 One of Toronto's oldest schools, St. Patrick's used to be an elementary school founded in 1852 until 1983 and turned into a secondary school which opened in 1986 on D'Arcy Street (now the Toronto District School Board's Heydon Park Secondary School).
 Since September 1989, St. Patrick had been moved from downtown Toronto into the former Lakeview Secondary School (also owned by the TDSB) in Toronto's east end.
 The motto for St. Patrick is "Amor Christi nos impellit" which translates to English as "The Love of Christ Impels Us".

 History

-Patron saint

-Saint Patrick was a Romano-British Christian missionary and bishop in Ireland.
-Known as the "Apostle of Ireland", he is the primary patron saint of the island along with Saints Brigid and Columba.

-Two authentic letters from him survive, from which come the only generally accepted details of his life.
-When he was about 16, he was captured from his home and taken as a slave to Ireland, where he lived for six years before escaping and returning to his family.
-After becoming a cleric, he returned to northern and western Ireland as an ordained bishop, but little is known about the places where he worked.
-By the seventh century, he had already come to be revered as the patron saint of Ireland.

-Saint Patrick's Day is observed on March 17, the date of his death.
-It is celebrated both inside and outside Ireland, as both a religious and, especially outside Ireland, secular holiday.
-In the dioceses of Ireland, it is both a solemnity and a holy day of obligation; outside Ireland, it can be a celebration of Ireland itself.
-For most of Christianity's first thousand years, canonizations were done on the diocesan or regional level.
-Relatively soon after the death of people considered very holy, the local Church affirmed that they could be liturgically celebrated as saints.
-As a result, St. Patrick has never been formally canonised by a Pope; nevertheless, various Christian churches declare that he is a Saint in Heaven (he is in the List of Saints).
-He is still widely venerated in Ireland and elsewhere today.